#1 Aoi Yuuki at her cutest

 After Ichigo’s arrival at St. Marie, she is grouped up with the school’s so-called “Sweet Princes”.
 The three star pupils of her class, who are also the most handsome and popular guys in school.
 There’s the flamboyant loverboy Satsuki Hanabusa, the studious and proper Sennosuke Andou, and the always-serious Makoto Kashino.
 Through their adventures together, each of these three boys begins to notice that they may be interested in Ichigo, and they may not be the only ones.

-Ichigo herself picks up on this romantic tension herself and it’s interesting to see her deal with this and try to figure out what she truly wants.
+Ichigo herself picks up on this romantic tension herself.
+It’s interesting to see her deal with this and try to figure out what she truly wants.
 She herself came to the school after becoming infatuated with the handsome teacher Henri Lucas, but he’s 10 years her senior and others are vying for his attention as well.
 It leaves you wondering if one of the Sweet Princes will win out or if their fated meeting in episode 1 will convince Ichigo to pursue Henri Lucas anyway.

 #6 A short sequel